Course Guide

 PREREQUISITES: None.

-HONORS CREATIVE WRITING AND EXPRESSION .5 CR
+CREATIVE WRITING .5 CR

 PREREQUISITES: None